pivotal-cf-experimental/example-kafka-on-demand-tile/README.md

 This is an example tile that allows Pivotal Cloud Foundry users to create dedicated Kafka clusters on-demand from the marketplace.

+## Documentation

+Documentation for this example can be found [here](https://docs.pivotal.io/svc-sdk/odb/tile.html)

 ## Pre-requisites

 - Pivotal Cloud Foundry Operations Manager [v1.10](https://network.pivotal.io/products/ops-manager), or later